Azure/azure-docs-sdk-dotnet/api/overview/azure/service-to-service-authentication.md

     az ad sp create-for-rbac --create-cert
     ```

     This command creates a .pem file (private key) that's stored in your home directory.
-Deploy this certificate to either the *LocalMachine* or *CurrentUser* store.

-    > [!Important]
-    > The CLI command generates a .pem file, but Windows only provides native support for PFX certificates.
-To generate a PFX certificate instead, use the PowerShell commands shown here: [Create service principal with self-signed certificate](https://docs.microsoft.com/azure/active-directory/develop/howto-authenticate-service-principal-powershell#create-service-principal-with-self-signed-certificate).
-These commands automatically deploy the certificate as well.
+Convert the .pem file to a PFX certificate using the command:

+    ```cmd
+    openssl pkcs12 -export -in test.pem -out test.pfx
+    ```

 1. Set an environment variable named **AzureServicesAuthConnectionString** to the following value: